 Although I’m not a master of anything yet, my brushes with failure have led me to think and read about the science and art of what it takes to become a master, understanding the integral role that failure plays in the process.
 In talking about failure, I will not hark to the manufactured significance of famed athletes or teams, the red-misted stir of a battle cry, or a prolonged myopic and cringeworthy dissection of my many failures.
 Instead, with these kinds of narratives present in our consciousness, I will examine failure.

-In their classic description of an illusory cognitive bias, Dunning and Kruger postulate that in the mastery of anything, we all fail repeatedly.
+In their classic description of an illusory cognitive bias, Dunning and Kruger postulate that we all fail repeatedly in the mastery of anything.
 Firstly, we rapidly ascend Mount Stupid, failing to recognise our incompetence.
 Next, we plunge into the valley of despair, failing to know enough.
 Then, we fail and fumble along the path to mastery.
 At each step, we fail to assess our competence accurately.

 As Ross Fisher noted in his talk, the popularly recognised Dunning-Kruger curve is not seen in this paper; instead, it is derived from Saturday Morning Breakfast Cereal, hence:

 We all fall.
-Failing, or “the fall” is a universal part of the human experience.
-It is central to our existence, across time and culture.
+Failing, or “the fall”, is a universal part of the human experience.
+It is central to our existence across time and culture.
 It is an inevitable waypoint on the path to mastery.
-In fact, a big data project based at the University of Adelaide sought to analyse the emotional arc of the protagonist throughout western literature, using a Project Gutenberg, Artificial intelligence and machine learning.
-The researchers found that of the nearly 2000 works, only six trajectories occurred; one of the most popular being the “Man in hole” arc, also known as “fall-rise”.
+In fact, a big data project based at the University of Adelaide sought to analyse the protagonist’s emotional arc throughout Western literature, using Project Gutenberg, Artificial intelligence and machine learning.
+The researchers found that of the nearly 2000 works, only six trajectories occurred, one of the most popular being the “Man in hole” arc, also known as “fall-rise”.
 The fall-rise arc starkly mirrors the Dunning-Kruger curve inherent to mastery.

 In some frames, failure is present in your life.
 I’m going to talk now about three things to do when failure presents itself;